Tuesday, June 30, 2009

 Triangles are the simplest stable shape and form.
 A triangle is the simplest geometric figure that will not change shape when the lengths of the sides are fixed.
 This cross-bracing of shoulder-line to the vertebral spine creates two triangles in the body.
 Pulling the ears up away from the shoulder-cross-brace creates the top triangle; pulling the tailbone down away from the shoulder-cross-brace creates an opposing triangle.

 The forces in the body then, are purely tension and compression, not shearing, torsion, bending or momentum.
 This creates a simple, safe and powerful architecture in the body.
 Whereas geometrical triangles and building trusses are fairly fixed at their points, because the body is alive, you can ‘think’ the points of all of its triangles into moving farther away from all other points.
-The bones, then, have direction, the muscles,
+The bones, then, have direction, the muscles, opposition.
+Opposition creates length.
+Your Kite Body expands.

-Stretch the back and belly and neck muscles over your Kite-Body frame of the shoulders and spine and
+Stretch the back and belly and neck muscles over your Kite-Body frame of the shoulders and spine and you have a flat, taut sail of living tissue with which to catch the wind, or the breath.

 Kite fabric gives.
 Back muscles give.
 Sometimes too much.
 The back needs to be uniformly engaged for the kite to fly smoothly and elegantly.
 Fortunately, the muscles that help the inhale wind, (Serratus Posterior Inferior, Q. L., Latissimus Dorsi, Serratus Posterior Superior, intercostals), all live in your back.
 Though they themselves contract to work, their net effect is to expand the ribs, the spine and thus stretch the kite fabric.
 Yet more opposition.
 Yet more length and balance.